emanuellecarvalho/emanuellecarvalho/README.md

 ## I'm Emanuelle Carvalho

-  * 👩‍💻 I'm in career transition my career to the Front-end Development.
+  * 👩‍💻 I'm in career transition to the Front-end Development.
   * 💻 I’m currently learning JavaScript and React.js.
   * 📚 An Systems Analysis and Development Student at Anhembi Morumbi (EaD)